Mitchina/python_django_proj6_Al.taCucinaTest/README.md

 - The intention was to build a fully functioning back-end REST API with Django rest framework.
 - It does not have an interface, just the back-end endpoints.
 - The project was created using a test-driven development.
-- To run your tests, exit the application by pressing Ctrl+C on your Command Prompt.
-And run the command below:
+- To run the tests, exit the application by pressing Ctrl+C on your Command Prompt, and run the command below:
 ```sh
 python manage.py test
 ```